EdwardBetts/python-trezor/README.rst

   if __name__ == '__main__':
       main()

-Note that python-trezor doesn't care about exclusivity; if two applications try to connect to the same device at the same time, both will get nonsensical messages and fail.
+Note that python-trezor doesn't care about exclusivity if used with `HidTransport`; if two applications try to connect to the same device at the same time, both will get nonsensical messages and fail.
+For this reason, it's better to use `BridgeTransport` - however, for that, you need to install `Trezor Bridge <https://github.com/trezor/trezord>`_.

 PIN Entering
 ------------